 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

-Pennsylvania State University - Main Campus is the top choice if you are interested in a degree in Materials Sciences.
-Pennsylvania State University - Main Campus has one of the largest student bodies in Pennsylvania.
+Pennsylvania State University - University Park is the top choice if you are interested in a degree in Materials Sciences.
+Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.

 Carnegie Mellon University is among your best bets if you want to study Materials Sciences.
 Based in Pittsburgh, Pennsylvania, this institution is a very good option for students who enjoy the thrill of a significant city.

 Concerned that you can't afford Carnegie Mellon University?
-Don’t allow that to stop you from submitting an application since 54.0% of students get financial help.
-This institution is a good bang for the buck for students in Pennsylvania.
+Don’t allow that to stop you from submitting an application since 52.0% of students get financial help.
+Given that 40.8% of Carnegie Mellon's campus originates from outside the United States, you are going to have many chances to befriend undergraduates from all over the world.
 Ever wish you had a simple way to find out how a school is performing across all areas?
 Now you do.
 Have a look at Carnegie Mellon University's scorecard.

 It's hard to beat University of California - Berkeley if you want to pursue Materials Sciences as a major.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.